 30 – Armies of Mods and Rockers clash on British holiday resort beaches – a fad which continues on and off all year.
 The press exposes “the drug menace” that has instigated this behaviour.

-02 – The Palestine Liberation Organisation is created.
+02 – The Palestine Liberation Organisation is formed in Jerusalem.

 03 – President Johnson claims that US military strength is greater than “the combined might of all nations in the history of the world”.